CivicActions/guidebook/practice-areas/project-management/mods-and-extensions.md

+---
-# When your project has a contractual Modification (Mod) or Extension
+title: When your project has a contractual Modification (Mod) or Extension
+---

 ## What is the difference between a contract Mod and an Extension?